kreasof-ai/self-perturbation-learning/result_30K_sample.md

 These results based on 30K training example from `math-ai/AutoMathText` datasets.
 The revised quality calculated by negative min-max scaling from negative log-likelihood (min = -1, max = 0).
+The original calculation from experiment v5 uses different scaling (min = -100, max = 0).

 ---